4d55397500/tensorlib/README.md

 Structs defined

+* `inpt`: a collection of input vectors
 * `elt`: an elementary 1d tensor `e_i`
 * `term`: a higher rank tensor element, `c * e_i e_j e_k...`
 * `tensor`: an arbitrary higher rank tensor, a sum of terms
 * `point`: an array of double of fixed length
-* `manifold`: a function returning if a given point is on the manifold
+* `Manifold`: a function returning if a given point is on the manifold
-* `tensor field`: a function from a point on the manifold to a tensor
+* `Tensorfield`: a function from a point on the manifold to a tensor
-* `curve`: a function from an interval of doubles to a point on a manifold
+* `Curve`: a function from an interval of doubles to a point on a manifold

 ### Operations